 Dr. Michael Nowatkowski is an Associate Professor with the School of Computer and Cyber Sciences.
-He also serves as a Senior Research Fellow for the Army Cyber Institute.
+He also serves as the Head of

 Areas of Expertise (9)

 Hardware and Embedded Systems

 Cellular and Mobile Technology

 Defensive Cyber Operations

 Medical Device Security

 Georgia Institute of Technology: Ph.D., Electrical and Computer Engineering 2010

 Georgia Institute of Technology: M.S., Electrical and Computer Engineering 2000

 Air Force Institute of Technology: TOOC, Teleprocessing Operations Officer Course 1991